Frequently Asked Questions

 What if I have to cancel?

-A full refund will be issued, less 10% reservation fee, if canceled in writing two weeks before your trip.
+A full refund will be issued, less 10% reservation fee, if canceled with office staff two weeks before your trip.
 Any cancellation within two weeks of the trip date will not be refunded.
-Please ask our receptionist about our trip cancellation insurance.
+Please ask our office staff about our trip cancellation insurance.

 Should I tip my raft guide?